SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/pcr_plates.rst

 .. figure:: /images/empty_pcr_plate.png
   :align: center

 * Enter a plate name in the box provided.
 This name should be descriptive and unique to allow easy and successful searching in the LIMS.
-The BWP naming conventions protocol is found here: http://bwp-informatics.readthedocs.io/en/latest/conventions.html
+(See :ref:`lims_conventions-link`)
 * The next step is to select the thermocycling protocol that was used for this PCR plate.
 The Geneious LIMS stores thermocycling profiles and these are found in the "Example Thermocycling" dropdown menu in the New PCR plate Toolbar.
 Creating new profiles is described in the Additional Information section at the end of this document.
 * Next, to edit all wells on the PCR plate, select "Edit All Wells".
 Alternatively, to edit individual wells, highlight the selected wells in the plate and click "Edit Selected Wells" in the plate toolbar.
 In both cases the "Edit Wells" window opens.